justincasher/justincasher.github.io/articles/2024/Hilberts-10th-problem/Hilberts-10th-problem.md

 See Poonen's paper for the remaining details.

-&emsp; I do not believe there has been any major changes to the table since its original writing.
+&emsp; I do not believe there have not been any major changes to the table since its original writing.
 The recent survey [\[1\]](#5-references) mentions progress towards the rational case, and they explain developing local-global methods.